HoussemKhalfi/brain-tumor-segmentation/README.md

-# Brain Tumor Segmentation using MRI Data
+# Unsupervised Brain Tumor Segmentation Using K-means Clustering Algorithm

 This repository contains code and notebooks to explore, detect, and segment brain tumors using MRI data.
 The segmentation is focused on distinguishing key tumor subregions: edema, enhancing tumor, and necrosis.
 The main techniques employed are thresholding and K-Means clustering.